 Dr. Stulc addresses the safety of orthopedic regenerative therapies.

 When a treatment is relatively new, patients are understandably concerned about safety.
-Regenerative medicine is an exciting but recently emerging orthopedic treatment option.
-Physiatrist and regenerative medicine specialist Dr. Steven Stulc discusses patient concerns about treatment safety, and separates fact from fiction when it comes to regenerative medicine risks.
+Orthobiologics is an exciting but recently emerging orthopedic treatment option.
+Physiatrist and regenerative medicine specialist Dr. Steven Stulc discusses patient concerns about treatment safety, and separates fact from fiction when it comes to the risks of orthobiologics.

-The concept behind regenerative medicine is simple.
+The concept behind orthobiologics is simple.
 This treatment takes your body’s healing factors, concentrates them, then reintroduces these healing agents to a site of injury.
 These healing components can help to start or accelerate the healing process.
-The concept is simple, but research continues to refine the effectiveness of regenerative treatments.
+The concept is simple, but research continues to refine the effectiveness of these treatments.

 Medical research informs understanding about treatment safety

-“Safety is our top priority when we offer patients an emerging treatment like regenerative medicine,” notes Dr. Stulc.
+“Safety is our top priority when we offer patients an emerging treatment like orthobiologics,” notes Dr. Stulc.
 “We have to be sure our treatments are safe.
-Research on orthopedic applications for regenerative medicine is constantly evolving, and we closely monitor new studies for any areas of concern.
+Research on orthopedic applications for orthobiologics is constantly evolving, and we closely monitor new studies for any areas of concern.
 Our orthopedic applications are well documented by medical studies and considered very safe.”

 Summit uses two types of concentrated regenerative substances: platelet-rich plasma (PRP) and bone marrow aspirate concentrate (BMAC).
 Both substances harness the energy of adult stem cells.
 Blood and bone marrow aspirate are harvested, concentrated, and delivered to the site of injury in minimally invasive outpatient procedures.
 “The safety of adult stem cell substances we use is well demonstrated in the literature,” Dr. Stulc points out.